MachineLemonade/docs/v0.10/customizing-your-image.md

 -rw-r--r--    1 astro    astro         2338 Dec 30 17:21 unittests.cfg
 ```

+**Note:** This will only affect how the image runs locally and will not have any impact on what gets built and deployed.

 ### Running Commands on Build

 Any extra commands you want to run when the image builds can be added in the `Dockerfile` as a `RUN` command - these will run as the last step in the image build.

 For example, suppose I wanted to run `ls` when my image builds.
-My `Dockerfile` could look like:
+The `Dockerfile` would look like:

 ```
-FROM astronomerinc/ap-airflow:0.8.2-1.10.2-onbuild
+FROM astronomerinc/ap-airflow:0.8.2-1.10.3-onbuild
 RUN ls
 ```